Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_data_governance/tb_zts_data_governance.md

 <img src = "assets/7.3.rap.png">

 ### Step 4 - Applying a Row Access Policy to a Table
-Please kick off the next query which will associate our Row Access Policy to our City column within the `customer_loyalty` table.
+Please kick off the next query which will associate our Row Access Policy to our `city` Column within the `customer_loyalty` table.

 Once complete we will recieve a `Statement executed successfully.` message indicating our policy is applied.

 ```
 ALTER TABLE frostbyte_tasty_bytes.raw_customer.customer_loyalty